Stefal/rtkbase/README.md

 ## Other usages:
 A gnss receiver with a timepulse output is a very accurate [stratum 0](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_strata) clock thus, your gnss base station could act as a stratum 1 ntp peer for your local network and/or the [ntp pool](https://en.wikipedia.org/wiki/NTP_pool).
 There are a few steps to do this:

-+ Connect the timepulse output + GND to some inputs on your SBC.
++ Connect the timepulse output + GND to some GPIO inputs on your SBC.
 + Configure this input as PPS in your operating system.

    + Raspberry Pi example:
       + Inside /boot/config.txt, add `dtoverlay=pps-gpio,gpiopin=18` on a new line.
 '18' is the input used for timepulse.
       + Inside /etc/modules, add `pps-gpio` on a new line, if it is not already present.

-   + Orange Pi Zero example, inside /boot/armbianEnv.txt :
+   + Orange Pi Zero example, inside /boot/armbianEnv.txt:

       + Add `pps-gpio` to the `overlays` line.
       + One a new line, add `param_pps_pin=PA19` <- change 'PA19' to your input.